pydykit/pydykit/docs/index.md

-# Welcome to PyDyKIT
+# Welcome to `pydykit`

 Refer to [About](about.md), [License](../LICENSE).

-## What is PyDyKIT?
+## What is `pydykit`?

-TODO: Fill with content
+`pydykit` is a _Py_thon-based _dy_namics simulation tool_kit_ for dynamical systems.
+The package is based on time stepping methods, which are discrete versions of the corresponding dynamics equations - either ordinary differential equations (ODEs) or differential-algebraic equations (DAEs).

 ## How to install?